 - Building Professional Networks: Fellows have numerous opportunities to connect with other EPFP participants and alumni in Massachusetts and beyond.
 The networking connections fellows develop are an important part of the learning process and can also facilitate career advancement.

 Massachusetts EPFP offers a unique opportunity for individuals interested in education to engage in discussions and activities focused on important leadership and policy issues.
 The core of the program is a series of monthly seminars featuring an impressive array of guest speakers who lead discussions on their areas of expertise in leadership and public policy.
 However, fellows also engage in a variety of other learning experiences throughout the year.
-The program begins in the fall with an overnight retreat that promotes team-building and offers a chance for fellows to reflect on their personal leadership styles.
+The program begins in the fall with a retreat that promotes team-building and offers a chance for fellows to reflect on their personal leadership styles.
 A two-day tour of Massachusetts civil rights history offers fellows a chance to reflect on the roots of the current education system and efforts that have been made over time to advance equity in that system.
 An outing to Beacon Hill allows fellows to delve more deeply into the state policy-making process.

 EPFP fellows are typically sponsored by their employers, who play an important role in the success of the program.
 Participation in EPFP benefits sponsors by exposing employees to networking opportunities and significant professional development experiences.
 Sponsors typically pay program fees and travel costs, as outlined below, and facilitate attendance by fellows at seminars and national conferences.

 The anticipated costs for the 2021-22 year are as follows:

-Massachusetts EPFP selects 20-30 fellows each year to participate in the program.
+Massachusetts EPFP selects up to 30 fellows each year to participate in the program.
 Bringing in fellows from a wide range of backgrounds and professional experiences enriches discussions and facilitates career development; therefore, applicants from a wide range of education-related positions are encouraged to apply.
 Successful applicants typically have some experience in the education field and are interested in expanding their leadership and policy knowledge and skills.